Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions

-On the other hand, for the completely connected architecture, we observe a sharp transition of $N_{\rm sim}$ depending on the parameter $\alpha$ that determines the total gate count.
-For $\alpha \leq \alpha_c$, $N_{\rm sim}$ scales quasi-linearly by increasing the number of qubits.
-In contrast, if the gate count exceeds a certain value $\alpha \geq \alpha_c$, we observe the sub-linear scaling of the $N_{\rm sim}$ (see Fig.~\ref{fig:example}(d)).
-From the finite-size scaling analysis by taking a general scaling form $N_{\rm sim}(\alpha, n) - N_{\rm sim}(\alpha_c, n) = f((\alpha-\alpha_c) n^{1/\nu})$ \cite{skinner2019}, we numerically estimate the critical value $\alpha_c \approx 0.81$ and $\nu \approx 1.28$ (see Fig.~\ref{fig:example}(e)).
-While the critical point closely aligns with the point $\alpha = 5/6$ that governs the anti-concentration properties of the completely connected random circuit \cite{dalzell2022}, we defer the exploration of the direct relationship between these two critical values to future research.\\
+For the completely connected architecture, we observe a sharp transition of $n_{\rm sim}$ depending on the gate count.
+For $\alpha \leq \alpha_c$, $n_{\rm sim}$ scales linearly by increasing the number of qubits.
+In contrast, if the gate count exceeds a certain value $\alpha \geq \alpha_c$, we observe the sub-linear scaling of the $n_{\rm sim}$ (see Fig.~\ref{fig:example}(d)).
+From the finite-size scaling analysis by taking a general scaling form $n_{\rm sim}(\alpha, n) - n_{\rm sim}(\alpha_c, n) = f((\alpha-\alpha_c) n^{1/\nu})$ \cite{skinner2019}, we numerically estimate the critical value $\alpha_c \approx 0.81$ and $\nu \approx 1.28$ (see Fig.~\ref{fig:example}(e)).
+We conjecture that this critical phenomenon is closely related to the anti-concentration properties of the completely connected random circuit \cite{dalzell2022}, as their critical points closely align at $\alpha = 5/6$.

-\textit{Born probability estimation.---} Theorem~\ref{thm1} provides a strict condition on an exact and efficient classical sampling of Clifford circuits from the framed Wigner function.
-We further show that the Born probability of a particular outcome $p(\bfy)$ can be estimated using the same framework with a less restrictive condition.
-We recall from Eqs.~\eqref{eq:probest} and~\eqref{eq:prob_y} that